technofocus-pte/fbrcdtbsdepth/Lab Guides/Use Case 02/Use Case 02.md

-# Use Case 2 – Build a Supply Chain Disruption Response App using Fabric Databases
+# Use Case 02 – Build a Supply Chain Disruption Response App using SQL database in Microsoft Fabric

-By the end of this tutorial, you'll feel confident navigating Microsoft Fabric's SQL features.
-You'll learn how to create and explore a Lakehouse, understand the default datasets, and use the SQL endpoint to perform basic SQL queries.
-The tutorial guides you through exploring data with T-SQL, filtering records, performing aggregations, and understanding schema structures—all within Microsoft Fabric's unified analytics platform.
+**Introduction**

+In today's dynamic global economy, supply chain disruptions can significantly impact business operations.
+To address these challenges, Microsoft Fabric offers a powerful platform for building responsive, data-driven applications.
+This tutorial demonstrates how to leverage Microsoft Fabric's SQL capabilities to build a Supply Chain Disruption Response App.
+Through a series of guided exercises, users will learn to create and manage SQL databases, ingest and analyze data, and visualize insights using integrated tools like Power BI and Fabric Notebooks.

+**Objective**

+- Create and configure a SQL database within Microsoft Fabric.

+- Ingest and manipulate supply chain data using T-SQL and data pipelines.

+- Perform advanced data analysis and create views for reporting and visualization.

+- Utilize the SQL analytics endpoint and GraphQL API to build interactive applications.

+- Develop and share insightful Power BI reports based on real-time supply chain data.

 ## ­Exercise 1 – Create a New Fabric Workspace